wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Yeah, very interesting, can we just get on with signing off my plans, so I can start making super-prison-cash?

-**_Chris O'Really_** : I don't think you understand, this suggests that Queen Hildegaard fell down the toilet... and died... here, in this very place... that is of the utmost historical importance, an incredible discovery, we'll need to speak to English Heritage right away.
+**_Chris O'Really_** : I don't think you understand, this suggests that Queen Hildegaard fell down the toilet... and died... here, in this very place... that is of the utmost historical importance, an incredible discovery.
+We'll need to speak to English Heritage right away.

 **_Gideon_** : Does this mean, what I think it means?
 You're not gonna let me build my super-prison are you?